Kraken

 This is not an endorsement of cryptocurrency or any specific provider, service or offering.
 It is not a recommendation to trade or use any services.

-The whole process of buying FIL can take as little as 15 minutes and all you'll need is a smartphone or computer, an internet connection, photo identification and a means of payment.
-Follow these 5 steps to learn how to buy Filecoin in Canada:
+The whole process of buying FIL can take as little as 15 minutes, and all you need is a smartphone or computer, an internet connection, photo identification and a means of payment.
+Follow these five steps to learn how to buy Filecoin in Canada:

-The easiest way to buy Filecoin is from a cryptocurrency exchange.
-Choose an exchange that offers low fees, ease of use or 24-hour customer support.
-You can easily see top picks in our guide to the best crypto exchanges in Canada or compare options below.
+The easiest way to buy Filecoin is through a cryptocurrency exchange.
+Choose an exchange that offers low fees, a user-friendly platform or 24-hour customer support.
+You can easily see top picks in our guide to the best crypto exchanges in Canada, or compare options below.

 To create an account on an exchange, you will need to provide an email address, come up with a strong password and verify your identity through a process called KYC, which requires government-issued photo ID.